Right & Responsibilities of Permanent Residents

 I. Rights of Lawful Permanent Residents:

-- Right to Live and Work: LPRs have the right to live permanently in the U.S. and work anywhere in the United States, provided they maintain their status and comply with immigration laws.
+Right to Live and Work: LPRs have the right to live permanently in the U.S. and work anywhere in the United States, provided they maintain their status and comply with immigration laws.

-- Right to Social Benefits: LPRs are eligible for certain social benefits, such as healthcare, education, and social security, similar to U.S. citizens.
+Right to Social Benefits: LPRs are eligible for certain social benefits, such as healthcare, education, and social security, similar to U.S. citizens.

-- Right to Legal Protection: LPRs enjoy legal protection under U.S. law and have access to the courts to seek justice and resolve legal issues.
+Right to Legal Protection: LPRs enjoy legal protection under U.S. law and have access to the courts to seek justice and resolve legal issues.

-- Right to Travel: LPRs can freely travel outside the U.S. with a passport from their country of citizenship and their green card for readmission.
+Right to Travel: LPRs can freely travel outside the U.S. with a passport from their country of citizenship and their green card for readmission.

 II.
 Responsibilities of Lawful Permanent Residents:

-- Permanent residence: LPRs must maintain permanent residence in the U.S
+Permanent residence: LPRs must maintain permanent residence in the U.S

 III Obligations of Lawful Permanent Residents:

-- Reentry Permits: If an LPR plans to be outside the United States for an extended period, typically more than six months, they should apply for a reentry permit to maintain their permanent resident status.
+Reentry Permits: If an LPR plans to be outside the United States for an extended period, typically more than six months, they should apply for a reentry permit to maintain their permanent resident status.

-- Immigration Reporting: LPRs must inform the U.S. Citizenship and Immigration Services (USCIS) of any changes in their address within ten days of the change.
+Immigration Reporting: LPRs must inform the U.S. Citizenship and Immigration Services (USCIS) of any changes in their address within ten days of the change.

 IV The Green Card: Proof of LPR Status and its Validity:

-- Validity and Conditions: The Green Card is initially issued with a validity period of ten years.
+This process ensures that all resident information remains current with USCIS.
 However, for individuals who receive conditional or temporary LPR status, the card’s validity is limited to two years.
-In such cases, it is necessary to file a petition to remove the conditions to obtain unrestricted permanent resident status.
-Once the conditions are removed, a new Green Card with a validity of ten years is issued.
+In these cases, filing a petition is necessary to remove conditions and obtain unrestricted permanent resident status.

 Conclusion: